A little intro to Tree Felling

 While you are cutting the back cut place some wedges in to keep the tree from pinching your bar or falling the wrong way. *Warning* if you pinch your bar while performing the back cut this means the tree is leaning towards you.
 Make sure to pay attention to the amount of pressure on the wedges as this can also indicate how much weight is leaning away from the notch.

-Make sure to place your back cut above the horizontal face cut to prevent the butt of the tree from sliding backwards to
+Make sure to place your back cut above the horizontal face cut to prevent the butt of the tree from sliding backward.

 - Warning, a face notch does not make a tree fall that direction.
 A face notch by itself does not overcome a back lean.
 Wedges, a pull rope, a truck, or even heavy machinery may be required to overcome a back lean.
 Back Cut.